kubernetes/website/docs/admin/etcd.md

 1. If the desired api to use is v3 and detected one is v2, do the offline migration from v2 to v3 data format.
    For that we are using two tools:
-   1. ./etcdctl migrate - official tool for migration provided by CoreOS
+   1. ./etcdctl migrate - official tool for migration provided by the etcd team
    1. custom script that is attaching TTLs to events in the etcd (etcdctl migrate doesn’t support TTLs)
 1. After every successful step, update contents of “version file”.